microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/channel_post_chatthreads.md

 | Authorization  | string  | Bearer <token>.
 Required. |

 ## Request body
-In the request body, supply a JSON representation of [chatThread](../resources/chatthread.md) object.
+In the request body, supply a JSON representation of a [chatThread](../resources/chatthread.md) object that contains the rootMessage property.

 ## Response
-If successful, this method returns `201, Created` response code and [chatThread](../resources/chatthread.md) object in the response body.  ???RT
+If successful, this method returns `204, No content` response code with an empty reponse body.

 ## Example
 ##### Request